 Pro-tip: Freeze rice in individual servings (1-cup quantities) for easy to use portions!

-How to serve rice salad?
+How to serve salad with wild rice and arugula?

 This easy wild grain salad is hearty enough to be served as a stand-alone vegetarian meal; however, you can also serve it as a starter or side dish!